Peters plus syndrome

 - Krause-Kivlin syndrome

 short stature, cleft lip with or without cleft palate, and distinctive facial features.
-The most common eye abnormality is Peters anomaly which involves the thinning and clouding of the cornea and attachment of the iris to the cornea causing blurred vision.
-Other eye abnormalities such as glaucoma and cataracts are common.
+The most common eye abnormality is Peters anomaly, which involves the thinning and clouding of the cornea and attachment of the iris to the cornea causing blurred vision.
+Other eye abnormalities, such as glaucoma and cataracts are also common.
 The severity of symptoms may vary from person to person.
-The only gene that has been associated with Peters plus syndrome is B3GALTL.
-The syndrome is inherited in an autosomal recessive fashion.
+It is caused by mutations in the B3GLCT gene and is inherited in an autosomal recessive fashion.
 Treatment varies based on the severity of the symptoms; however, regular appointments with an ophthalmologist and avoidance of agents that increase the risk of glaucoma (e.g., corticosteroids) is recommended.Peters plus syndrome is a genetic condition characterized by abnormalities of the front part of the eye called the anterior chamber,

 - Genetics Home Reference (GHR) contains information on Peters plus syndrome.
 This website is maintained by the National Library of Medicine.